Security Academy

 The Security Academy (Akademia e Sigurisë) is a public institution in Albania aimed at educating employees of the State Police and other law enforcement agencies.
 It provides programs for training and qualifications at the Basic Police School level.
-Theory-practice learning can last 2 academic years and trainees benefit up to 120 credits (ECTS).
-Those who graduate, receive a professional diploma of a basic level police officer.
+It provides also Bachelor level education.
+Theory-practice learning can last 3 academic years and students benefit up to 180 credits (ECTS).
+Those who graduate, receive a Bachelor diploma in Security and Crime Investigation, as police officers.